Thomas scores in OT, Blues rally past Flames 4-3

 Thomas’ game-winner came on a one-timer on an odd man rush with Jordan Kyrou.

+“He (Kyrou) made a great play,” Thomas said.
+“The D-man came over sliding at him quick and he had to make it quick, get it over the stick.
+It’s a great play by him and yeah, I just had to get it upstairs.”

-Thomas appeared to give the Blues the lead just over five minutes in the third period, but the goal was waved off for an offside after a Calgary challenge.
+Thomas appeared to give the Blues the lead just over five minutes in the third period, but the goal was waved off for an offside on Kyrou after a Calgary challenge.

+“Obviously, it’s unfortunate, but you just gotta keep playing and on to the next one, right?”
+Kyrou said.

 Kyrou had a goal and two assists, Pavel Buchnevich had a goal and an assist, and Nikita Alexandrov also scored for the Blues, who won their fourth in their last five games.
 Jordan Binnington made 28 saves.